HomeDing/homeding.github.io/elements/map.md

 ### Example by mapping actions

 - value coming in via action
-- find relevant mapping entry from the maps list
+- find relevant mapping entry from the rules list
 - setting new value (optional).
 - sending out the action specified in the mapping entry